 Ovcharov, D., N. Ovcharov.
 Early Byzantine Architecture and Art in Bulgaria.
 In: Athena Review, Volume 3, no.1, 2001, 47-52.

-Particiants who arrive at Varna airport could take a taxi to Cherno More hotel.
-We recommend you to use the service of Triumf Taxi company which office is in the terminal and which is authorized by the airport authorities.
+Particiants who arrive at Varna airport can take a taxi to Orbita Hotel.
+We recommend Triumf Taxi company which office is in the terminal and which is authorized by the airport authorities.
 The taxi should cost about 15 BGN (9 USD).

-Transfers to Varna from Burgas may be arranged by request (Please, specify this in your application form!).
-Individual or group transfers' price may vary depending on both distance and number of passengers from 33 to 100 EUR.
+Transfers to Varna from Burgas may be arranged by request.
+Individual or group transfer prices may vary depending on both distance and number of passengers from 33 to 100 EUR.
 Ask for details!

 Bus connections?
 Bus lines connect Varna with Burgas, Sofia (the Bulgarian capital) and Plovdiv.